Gordi (band): 1977–1984

 In 1981, Gordi became a power trio, after Goran Manojlović left the band.
 The band signed for Jugoton and released the album Pakleni trio (Hell Trio), which marked their shift towards heavy metal.
-In 1982, the band released their second heavy metal-oriented album, Kraljica smrti (Queen of Death), however, they failed to sustain their popularity and disbanded two years after the album release.
+In 1982, the band released their second heavy metal-oriented album, Kraljica smrti (Queen of Death), however, they failed to maintain their popularity and disbanded two years after the album release.

 Post breakup

 Manojlović dedicated himself to his solo career.
 Svrdlan became a member of the heavy metal band Ratnici, releasing two albums with them.
 In 1983, he played bass guitar on U Škripcu album O je!.
-In the early 1990s he moved to Los Angeles, where he became a member of the band Lost City, recording the album Watching You (1993) with them.
-In the late 1990s he was a member of the British band Michael Aston's Gene Loves Jezebel, appearing on their 1999 album Love Lies Bleeding.
-In 2005, he appeared as a guest on Generacija 5 album Energija (Energy), playing bass guitar on five tracks.
+In the early 1990s, he moved to Los Angeles, where he became a member of the band Lost City, recording the album Watching You (1993) with them.
+In the late 1990s, he was a member of the British band Michael Aston's Gene Loves Jezebel, appearing on their 1999 album, Love Lies Bleeding.
+For a period of time he played with the Los Angeles-based band Q. In 2005, he appeared as a guest on Generacija 5 album Energija (Energy), playing bass guitar on five tracks.

-In 1994 the song "Put do pakla" ("Road to Hell") was released on Komuna compilation album Pakleni vozači: Jugoslovenski hard rock (Hell Riders: Yugoslav Hard Rock), which was a part of Komuna's YU retROCKspektiva (YU RetROCKspective) album series.
-In 2006 Rock Express Records reissued Pakleni trio, featuring four videos as bonus material.
-In 2007 the same record label rereleased Kraljica smrti, featuring three videos as bonus material.
+In 1994, the song "Put do pakla" ("Road to Hell") was released on Komuna compilation album Pakleni vozači: Jugoslovenski hard rock (Hell Riders: Yugoslav Hard Rock), which was a part of Komuna's YU retROCKspektiva (YU RetROCKspective) album series.
+In 2006, Rock Express Records reissued Pakleni trio, featuring four videos as bonus material.
+In 2007, the same record label re-released Kraljica smrti, featuring three videos as bonus material.
+In 2021, Croatia Records released a Zlatko Manojlović box set entitled Od Daha do Gordih (From Dah to Gordi), featuring reissues of Pakleni trio and Kraljica smrti.

+2024 reformation

+In 2024, Manojlović reformed Gordi.
+The new lineup featured, beside Zlatko Manojlović, his son Todor Manojlović (guitar, bass guitar), Marko Terlević (bass guitar), Dalibor "Dado" Marinković (drums), and Berislav "Bero" Blažević (keyboards), the latter two also being full-time members of Parni Valjak.
+The new lineup recorded and released the group's comeback, mostly hard rock-oriented album Fenix through Croatia Records.
+All the songs were authored by Manojlović.